Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 Balnakeil Bay

-Make your way to Balnakeil Beach – potentially the most stunning beach in the area.
+If you’re not staying there already, make your way over to Balnakeil Beach – potentially the most stunning beach in the area.
 After some beach time, stop by Cocoa Mountain Balnakeil, a famous shop/cafe offering a variety of locally made chocolates and hot chocolate.
-Open 9am – 6pm daily.
+Open 9am – 6pm daily.Â

 Sandwood Bay Beach & Loch